charliecalvert/CloudNotes/Assignments/JavaScriptObjects.md

 });
 ```

-This code runs a test against our **calculator** objecting proving that its multiply method works correctly.
+This code first imports the **calculator** object and then runs a test against it proving that its **multiply** method works correctly.

 Because of the way we have set this up, we get a lot of extraneous output from our **console.log** statements.
 But if you ignore them for now, the output looks a bit like this: